THE DISCOVERY

 IV.
 The Epistemological Argument

-There's a deeper reason to trust what survives the widest scope.
+There's a deeper reason to trust what survives the widest scope, and it connects to the steamHouse epistemological framework.

 When people who are very similar agree on something, that agreement is weak evidence.
 It might just reflect shared biases, shared culture, shared blind spots.
 Agreement within a comfort tribe could be echo chamber.